CertusOp/humly-control-panel-rest-api/Postman Collection/README.md

 In addition to the username and password, you also need to set values for the serverAddress and port environment variables.

 - If you are using HCP hosted in the Humly Cloud, enter your specific Cloud ID (a five-digit number assigned by Humly during provisioning) followed by .humly.cloud as the value for serverAddress — for example: 00000.humly.cloud and use the default SSL port 443 for the port.
 - If you are using an on-premises HCP instance, enter the web address of your HCP server, such as hcpserver.local.domain, as the serverAddress.
-The API runs on port 3002 by default, but this can be changed by the system administrator.
+The API runs on port 3002 by default, but this can be changed by the HCP administrator.

 For more information related to authentication, please refer to the "Technical Overview & Access" and "Authenticate with Humly Control Panel (HCP) API" sections in the README.md file located in the root of the documentation folder.